Profile unit tests

-Along with applications, dotTrace allows you to profile unit tests.
-The profiling workflow looks like follows:
+Along with applications, dotTrace lets you profile unit tests.
+The profiling workflow looks as follows:

 Do one of the following:

-Open the Unit Tests window, select unit tests you want to profile, and click the Profile Unit Tests button or select in the main menu.
+Open the Unit Tests window, select unit tests you want to profile, and in the Run Selected Unit Tests list, choose Profile Selected Unit Tests or choose in the main menu.

-Once the profiling is started, you will see the Performance Profiler tool window opened on the Profiling tab with the profiling controller inside.
+Once the profiling is started, you will see the dotTrace Profiler tool window opened on the Profiling tab with the profiling controller inside.

-On the All Snapshots tab of the Performance Profiler tool window, select the snapshot you want to analyze.
+On the All Snapshots tab of the dotTrace Profiler tool window, select the snapshot you want to analyze.